SLED Seal

 Grants

-The SLED/Office of Homeland Security is currently the DHS/FEMA designated State Administrative Agency (SAA) for the following grants:
+SLED is currently the DHS/FEMA designated State Administrative Agency (SAA) for the following grants:

 1. Homeland Security Grant Program (HSGP)—inclusive of the State Homeland Security Program (SHSP);